ScotGovAnalysis/poverty-publications/README.md

 * Run all [Data prep](#dataprep) scripts.
 * Make sure 02_clean...data.R and 03_maketidydatasets.R scripts return no errors.

-Tidy datasets are now available to produce reports and spreadsheets.
+Tidy datasets are now available in the data folder to produce reports and spreadsheets.

 ### 2. Create everything